modx-pro/Docs/docs/en/components/msearch2/snippets/mfilter2.md

 ### number

 Filter for numbers from min to max.
-It is highly recommended to specify proper chuncks while using the filter, for output to be designed by sliders.
+It is highly recommended to specify proper chunks while using the filter, for output to be designed by sliders.

 ```modx
 [[!mFilter2?